canonical/tf-lite-examples-snap/README.md

 # TensorFlow Lite Examples Snap

-This is a snapped version of the examples for the Raspberry Pi which are available at https://www.tensorflow.org/lite/examples.
+This is a snapped version of the examples for the Raspberry Pi which are available at [https://www.tensorflow.org/lite/examples](https://www.tensorflow.org/lite/examples).
 This snap should work on a Raspberry Pi running Ubuntu Desktop or Ubuntu Frame, but will also work on an AMD64 device running Ubuntu Desktop.

+> TensorFlow Lite supports Coral EdgeTPUs.
+We have tested this snap with their [USB Accelerator](https://coral.ai/products/accelerator).

 ## Build the snap